The best of all desserts.

 The cheesecake layer!
-Super simple here: just cream cheese, sugar, 1 egg, and vanilla extract.
+Super simple here: just brick-style cream cheese, sugar, 1 egg, and vanilla extract.
 I also add a fun secret ingredient: white chocolate chips.
 The white chocolate chips melt in the cheesecake layer as the brownies bake.
 And it tastes absolutely divine.
 They give the layer that little something extra.
 I added them at the last minute and, as it turns out, it was the best brownie decision ever.

 The cheesecake layer is spread between two layers of brownies.
 So, you’ll spread half of the brownie batter into the pan, followed by the cheesecake, then the remaining brownie batter.
 Halving the brownie batter for the layers doesn’t have to be exact.
 It’s ok if there isn’t as much batter for the top layer—just do your best to spread it around on top of the cheesecake layer.
 It’ll taste good no matter how you layer it.

 A sprinkle of mini chocolate chips on top of everything seals the deal: the amount of chocolate in these brownies is OUT OF CONTROL.

 Moist, rich, and fudgy with coffee flavor and an absurd amount of chocolate… these mocha cheesecake brownies are the QUEEN of dessert.Print

 Indulgently rich and fudgy homemade mocha brownies are layered with white chocolate chip-studded cheesecake.
 They’re moist, rich, and fudgy with coffee flavor and lots of chocolate!